opus-research/jgit/Documentation/technical/reftable.md

 ### Low overhead

-A reftable with very few references (e.g.  git.git with 5 heads) uses only 222 bytes for reftable vs. 332 bytes for packed-refs.
-This supports reftable scaling down, to be used for transaction logs (below).
+A reftable with very few references (e.g. git.git with 5 heads) is 251 bytes for reftable, vs. 332 bytes for packed-refs.
+This supports reftable scaling down for transaction logs (below).

 ### Block size

-For a Gerrit Code Review type repository with many change refs, larger block sizes (64 KiB) and less frequent restart points (every 64) yield better compression due to more references within the block able to compress against the prior reference.
+For a Gerrit Code Review type repository with many change refs, larger block sizes (64 KiB) and less frequent restart points (every 64) yield better compression due to more references within the block compressing against the prior reference.

 Larger block sizes reduces the index size, as the reftable will require fewer blocks to store the same number of references.